ucfopen/Materia-Docs/_developers/creator-core.md

 ## Materia.CreatorCore.escapeScriptTags

-Utility function for removing html tags tags from a string
+Utility function for removing html tags tags from a string.

 ### Example